Sponsor a child in Bosnia and Herzegovina

 Playing outside (photo: K. Ilievska).

 Access to primary education is high but some groups have limited access.
 Children in rural areas have lower school attendance rates.
 Roma children are often excluded because they are not registered with the authorities.
-Disabled children have limited access because schools do not have adequate disabled facilities.
+Children with disabilities have limited access because schools do not have adequate disabled facilities.

 SOS Children's Villages in Bosnia and Herzegovina